shadybraden/loggifly/README.md

 <br>

 **Loggifly** is a lightweight tool for monitoring Docker container logs and sending notifications when specific keywords are detected.
-It supports both plain text and regular expression (regex) keywords and can attach the last 50 lines of a log file when a match is found. 🚀
+It supports both plain text and regular expression (regex) keywords and can attach the last 50 lines of a log file when a match is found.
+I originally built this for ntfy and would recommend using that since it allows for the most fine grained configuration.
+But Loggifly also supports Apprise which lets you send notifications to over 100 different services. 🚀

 ---

 ## 🚀 Features

-- **🌟 100+ notification services**: With integrated Apprise support you can send notifications to Slack, Telegram, Discord and many more.
+- **🌟 100+ notification services**: Via Apprise you can send notifications to Slack, Telegram, Discord and many more services.
-- **📤 built in ntfy Integration**: Send alerts to any ntfy-compatible service (self-hosted or public).
+- **📤 Built in ntfy Support**: Send alerts to any ntfy-compatible service (self-hosted or public).
-  - **🥳 Priority, Tags & Topic**: Customize notification priority, Tags/emojis and the topic individually for each container
+  - **🥳 Priority, Tags & Topic**: Customize priority, tags/emojis and the topic individually for each container.
 - **🔍 Keyword & Regex Monitoring**: Track specific keywords or complex regex patterns in container logs.
 - **🐳 Fine-Grained Keyword Control**: You can specify keywords per container or for all containers.
 - **📁 Log Attachments**: Automatically attach a file with the last 50 log lines to notifications.
 - **⏱ Rate Limiting**: Avoid spam with per-keyword/container cooldowns.
 - **🔧 YAML Configuration**: Define containers, keywords, and notification settings in a simple config file.
+- ** Automatic Restarts**: The programm restarts when it detects that the config file has been changed.

 ---